My church held a weeklong revival meeting a while back. The featured speaker spoke about Bible prophecy on the last two nights of the meeting.

 The End of the World

 We can learn much about the events preceding “the end of the world” by examining Matthew 24.
 The chapter records a lecture given by Christ on Mount Olives about the future that is commonly known as the “Olivet Discourse”.
-Christ’s disciples asked Him to provide a sign about two things: (1) His coming, (2) “and of the end of the world”:
+Christ’s disciples asked Him to provide a sign about two things:

 “And as he sat upon the mount of Olives, the disciples came unto him privately, saying, Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?”
-(Matt 24:3)
+(Matthew 24:3)

 “(5) For many shall come in my name, saying, I am Christ; and shall deceive many.
 (6) And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.
 (7) For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 (8) All these are the beginning of sorrows.”
-(Matt 24:5-8)
+(Matthew 24:5-8)

 Christ added that people would be hated for His name’s sake worldwide.
 The most challenging time that people will face this difficulty will be during the great tribulation described in Matthew 24:15-22.
 Christ mentioned twice in Matthew 24:9-22 that people will eventually be saved.
-Matthew 24:13 indicates that those who endure to the end (of the world) will be saved.
+Matthew 24:13 indicates that those who endure to the end (of the world) will be saved:

 “(9) Then shall they deliver you up to be afflicted, and shall kill you: and ye shall be hated of all nations for my name’s sake.
 (10) And then shall many be offended, and shall betray one another, and shall hate one another.
 (11) And many false prophets shall rise, and shall deceive many.
 (12) And because iniquity shall abound, the love of many shall wax cold.
 (13) But he that shall endure unto the end, the same shall be saved…(22) And except those days should be shortened, there should no flesh be saved: but for the elect’s sake those days shall be shortened.”
-(Matt 24:9-12, 22)
+(Matthew 24:9-12, 22)

 The time when the elect will be saved shall mark the beginning of the end of the world because the elect will have endured to the end.
 Matthew 24:29-31 indicates that the elect will be saved immediately after completion of the great tribulation.

 “(29) Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken: (30) And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
 (31) And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.”
-(Matt 24:29-31)
+(Matthew 24:29-31)

 Thus, the end of the world will begin after the end of the great tribulation.
-The signs associated with the sixth seal will follow (Matt 24:29, Rev 6:12-17, Luke 21:25-28, Mark 13:24-27).
+The signs associated with the sixth seal will follow (Matthew 24:29, Revelation 6:12-17, Luke 21:25-28, Mark 13:24-27).